 It’s the perfect time to give your body a fresh start with challenges like Dry January (where you don’t drink alcohol for the month) or Veganuary (where you commit to a vegan diet in January) - or you can create your own January challenge with your friends.

 For an extra motivation boost, you can spice up the challenge by having everyone pool together a cash prize and the winners split the reward at the end of the month.

 Of course, it’s not just about being healthy in January.
-You should make changes to your lifestyle that you can commit to for the rest of 2022 and beyond.
+You want to make changes to your lifestyle that you can commit to for the rest of 2022 and beyond.

 If, for example, your driving force behind a gruelling ride is the promise of an ice-cold beer at the end, cutting out alcohol completely may not be particularly enjoyable.
 Instead, commit to cutting down or swapping out your favorite brew with a low-calorie or low-alcohol option.

-If you aren’t already commuting to work by bicycle, 2022 is the perfect time to start!
+If you don’t already commute to work by bicycle, 2022 is the perfect time to start!